 As the pandemic pushed many of us into isolation, it also forced us to rely on digital communication and remote work.
 Many of these changes are here to stay post-COVID.
 These changes challenge us mentally, emotionally, and spiritually.

-Please join us on July 29th, 2021, 12 noon CST to explore the perils but also the pearls, of living online, including how these changes, and the stresses we’ve experienced, may have affected us on both cellular (physical) and subconscious (emotional) levels.
+Please join MasterWord, The Jung Center and The Jung Center’s Mind Body Spirit Institute on July 29th, 2021, 12 noon CST to explore the perils but also the pearls, of living online, including how these changes, and the stresses we’ve experienced, may have affected our health and subconscious.
 Ludmila Golovine, CEO of MasterWord Services, will host a discussion with Dr. Alejandro Chaoul, the Huffington Foundation Endowed Director and Founder of The Jung Center’s Mind Body Spirit Institute, Dr. Eve Ekman, an internationally known contemplative social scientist and creator of the Atlas of Emotions at the request of the Dalai Lama., and Dr. Elissa Epel, a stress scientist and New York times bestselling author of The Telomere Effect, investigating ways to protect telomeres, slow disease and improve health-span.

 These speakers will discuss ways to mitigate the effects of the stressors of the digital world and teach us how to be more resilient and flourish as we move forward.